angrybacon/doomsday-wiki/markdown/chapters/meandeck/brainstorm.md

 1. Cast Brainstorm and put back Oracle then Ponder on top.
 1. Cast LED, cycle SW cracking LED for {U}{U}{U} and draw the Ponder.
 1. Cast Ponder and arrange your library so that it is (EoA, TO, Pnd)
-1. Draw Edge, cycle Edge, draw Ponder then Oracle.
+1. Draw Edge, cycle Edge and draw Oracle.
 1. Cast Oracle to win.

 As you can see this is an imperfect pile as it does not beat removal on Oracle